Parsi–Muslim riots

 The Parsi–Muslim riots occurred in 1851 in Bombay, and were reprised in 1874 in parts of Gujarat.
 These marked the beginning of a period of tension in the two communities.
 The first riot took place over the blurred depiction of the Islamic prophet, Muhammad, and his appearance in a public print by a Parsi newspaper, Chitra Gyan Darpan, in October 1851.
-A second riot place on May 1857,over a Parsi named Bejonji Sheriaiji Bharucha was accused of disrespecting a mosque by some Muslims.
+A second riot place in May 1857, over a Parsi named Bejonji Sheriaiji Bharucha was accused of disrespecting a mosque by some Muslims.
 A third riot took place on 13 February 1874, over an article on the life of Muhammad in a book entitled Famous Prophets and Communities.

 History

 1851

 The first Parsi–Muslim riot began on 17 October 1851 and lasted for a month, after a copy of a Gujarati article depicted Muhammad.
 The article, published by Parsi newspaper Chitra Gyan Darpan, was posted on the wall of the Jama Masjid in Bombay.
 People leaving the mosque after Namaz (around 11 a.m.) saw it and were enraged, as Islam forbids the pictorial depiction of Muhammad.
 Due to the printer, an image of Muhammad was published with a blemish over one of his eyes, making him look blinded in that eye.

 Parsis were attacked by the mob on the streets and in their homes.
 Shops were looted, Zoroastrian fire temples were ransacked and jewellery was stolen.
 The kotwal tried stopping the riots but failed to do so.
 The police were unable to stop the violence.
 A curfew was declared and the army was posted in various parts of the city.

 One month later, a meeting was held on 24 November 1851 between members of both communities where Cursetji clarified that it was not the intention to hurt Muslim feelings by depicting their prophet.
 He explained that it was just a piece of information about Muhammad, like all other remarkable personalities that the newspaper was used to publishing.
 He mentioned that the controversial work was copied from Simon Ockley.
 To demonstrate goodwill and friendship and to show that the two communities can peacefully coexist, Sir Jamsetjee Jeejeebhoy and the Kazi of Bombay rode together, sharing the same carriage through Muslim and Parsi neighbourhoods.